 As we already said, the active ingredient in Apple cider Vinegar, Acetic acid is extremely acidic.
 Its pH value is around 2.5.
 So the consumption of ACV can bring down the alkalinity of the blood, thus maintaining a balanced pH level of blood.
 This helps us maintain a healthier gut and a fit body.

 5. Fights Indigestion, Heartburn and Acid Reflux

 One of the main reasons for the above ailments is an imbalanced stomach pH.
-These are the conditions in which stomach is too much alkaline.
-Acetic acid in the Apple cider vinegar lowers the alkalinity of the stomach and thus maintains the balanced pH which eventually gives relief from heartburn, acid reflux, indigestion etc.
+These are the conditions in which the stomach is too alkaline.
+The acetic acid in the Apple cider vinegar lowers the alkalinity of the stomach and thus maintains the balanced pH which eventually gives relief from heartburn, acid reflux, indigestion, etc.

 Apple Cider Vinegar also helps in improved absorption of vitamins and minerals from the food we ingest.
 If the stomach is not producing the required amount of acids, the absorption of nutrients such as B6, folate, calcium, and iron from the food will be impaired.

 A little Apple cider vinegar can save the day!

 Research published in the Journal of Bioscience, Biotechnology, and Biochemistry studied the effects of vinegar on blood pressure when it is introduced into the diet.